New HDB Flat Classifications and Rules - Standard, Plus, Prime

 New HDB Flat Classifications & Rules: Standard, Plus & Prime BTO Flats

-1. New Classifications: HDB BTO flats will now be classified under Standard, Plus, and Prime, better reflecting their locational attributes and pricing.
+1. New HDB Flat Classifications: HDB BTO flats will now be classified under Standard, Plus, and Prime, which will better reflect their locational attributes and hence, pricing.

-2. Timeline: Changes take effect from the October 2024 BTO launches.
+2. Implementation: The new HDB flat classifications took effect from the October 2024 BTO launches.

-3. End of Old Distinctions: Mature and non-mature estate labels will be phased out as the latter has developed significantly and enjoys access to amenities and improved public transportation.
+3. End of Old Definitions: The mature and non-mature estate definitions have been replaced due to improved access to amenities and public transportation.

-4. Tiered Conditions: Plus and Prime flats have stricter resale rules and a 10-year MOP; Standard flats have a 5-year MOP.
+4. Tiered Ownership Conditions: Plus and Prime flats have stricter resale rules and a 10-year Minimum Occupation Period (MOP); Standard flats have a 5-year MOP.

-5. Affordability and Mix: The new system aims to keep housing affordable and maintain social diversity.
+5. Affordability and Social Mix: The new system aims to ensure housing affordability while maintaining social diversity.

-With these new HDB flat classifications, the application of BTO flats and their subsequent sale after their minimum occupation period (MOP) will come with tiered buying and selling conditions.
-They will take effect from the BTO sale in October of 2024.
+With the new HDB flat classifications, application for BTO flats and their subsequent sale after the Minimum Occupation Period (MOP) will come with tiered buying and selling conditions.
+This took effect from the BTO sale in October 2024.

 New HDB Flat Classifications Account for Evolving Housing Landscape